Hello, lovely people! It's #GivingTuesday time and we are SO grateful for you!

 At last an angel donor helped us get over the fence, become a non-profit and begin looking for a space.
 Interns and donated materials came our way even before we had room to house them.
 When we did get a place, in 2004, we invited every sexually interested adult to be part of it: as member, performer, teacher, patron, life-long learner.
 We've hosted countless sex classes and cultural events.
 In the absence of good sex ed in the US, many of us learn about sex and develop our attitudes about it via culture, and we want to participate fully in that discussion.
 Academics and journalists used our library and inspected our collections.
 Librarians descended on us, helping us to organize the many books and journals we'd amassed.
 We believe we accumulated the largest publicly-accessibly sex library in the country, maybe the world!

 We were and are all volunteer, a labor of love and community for everyone involved.
-Now CSC is preparing for the virtual and pop-up phase in our work.
-Our doors may have closed, but our materials are safe at other archives, and we will continue participating in the fascinating history of sex in culture.
+Now CSC is preparing for the next phase in our work.
+The doors of our previous space may have closed, but our materials are safe at other archives, and we will continue participating in the fascinating history of sex in culture in every way we can--via the new reading room, virtual and pop-up events, and more.

 Thank you so very much for reading about our history and supporting us.
 EVERY donation helps us do our work.